d3lta-v/SSTuino/docs/tutorials/Sec1/digitalRead.md

 |0|1|1|
 |1|1|1|

 As technology has advanced leaps and bounds, these basic operators evolved from actual hardware gates to just a line of code in your program.
-A modern microprocessor can do so much more than those of the older era.
+A modern microprocessor can do so much more than what these chips used to do.

+If you are interested to learn about logic gates:[https://www.electronics-tutorials.ws/logic/logic_10.html](https://www.electronics-tutorials.ws/logic/logic_10.html)